NikkaLuna/E-Commerce-Vacation-Application/README.md

 # ECommerceApplication_SpringBoot_JPA-Angular_Hibernate

-## Scenario
+## Project Overview
-In this project, I simulated the task of modernizing a travel agency's legacy back-end, which was plagued by undocumented bugs and technical debt.
-Using the Java Spring Framework, I aimed to migrate mission-critical functionalities from the outdated system to ensure stability and future growth.
+The ECommerce Application is a comprehensive solution designed to facilitate the online sale of vacation packages.
+It combines the power of Java Spring Boot for the backend and Angular for the frontend to deliver a seamless user experience.
+This application demonstrates the use of modern web development technologies to create a scalable and efficient e-commerce platform.

 <div style="text-align: center;">